Prices from Amazon AU, checked 12 August 2026. Drag, swipe or use the arrows.

 VRAM: 12GB GDDR7 • Boost: 2540 MHz • TDP: 250W • PSU: 650W native 12V-2×6 • Slot width: 2-slot (SFF Ready) • Memory bus: 192-bit (28 Gbps)

 If you're buying purely for gaming, skip this section.
-If any part of your workload involves local AI — Stable Diffusion, Flux, local language models, fine-tuning — VRAM is the cliff you can't engineer around.
+If any part of your workload involves local AI, whether Stable Diffusion, Flux, local language models or fine-tuning, VRAM is the cliff you can't engineer around.
 Doubling system RAM doesn't help.
 A faster CPU doesn't help.
 The model either fits in VRAM or it runs orders of magnitude slower while swapping to system memory.

 Concrete VRAM thresholds for popular 2026 workloads:

-• Qwen 32B at Q4: 20GB — only the 5090 runs this comfortably; 16GB cards run a heavily quantised version slowly.
+- Qwen 32B at Q4: 20GB: only a 32GB card runs this comfortably; 16GB cards run a heavily quantised version slowly.

 What we see fail at the bench